osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 </figure>

 <p style="text-align:center">—————</p>

+Although connectionists would admit that such neural networks are not complete models of the brain, some posited that their models closely resembled real cogntiive activity.

+For example, David Rumelhart and James McClelland worked on connectionist models in the 1980s that attempted to learn certain aspects of language.
+In normal language development, children exhibit what is called the "over-regularization" effect: when first learning the past-tense of a language, they tend to conjugate the tense on irregular verbs correctly.
+However, after some time, they begin to make errors: instead of conjugating *come* as *came*, for example, they might say *comed*, *eat* may become *eated*, and so on.
+After some more time, they tend to again conjugate the tense on irregular verbs correctly.[11]
+If this phenomenon is modeled by age on the x-axis and correct conjugation on the y-axis, it roughly appears as a U, which led it to be called the "U-shaped development".
+When Rumelhart and McClelland trained their connectionist models, it appeared, fascinatingly enough, that the networks followed this same learning trajectory (as well as some other aspects of children's behavior.[12].
+This increased the plausibility that connectionist models more accurately describe human cognition -- it avoids the question of what exactly rules and concepts might be, and seems to (at least generally) more closely model what we learn about the brain from neuroscience.

 ### Other Computational Models of Behavior
 There are still, of course, other computational algorithms and models which take different theories as their core assumption.